mpicard/goes/README.md

 ```

 And finally, we should describe **How** we can perform these acions (`Event`s): this is our
 `Command`s.
-The validate the fact that we can mutate our update our aggregate and
+They are responsible to validate the command against our current state and build the
-build the event.
+event.

 ```go
 func validateFirstName(firstName string) error {